martin-beran/fpga/mb50/README.md

 - Values of individual flags are unchanged unless it is explicitly specified that an instruction modifies some flags.
+- User-defined flags `f0`...`f3` are never used to signal a result of an instruction.
+They are changed only by instructions having `f` as the destination register.
+- If `f` is a destination register, any modification of flags done by the executed instruction is overridden by the stored value.
+Hence, it is possible to set the flags to a particular value by an arithmetic instruction that would otherwise set the flags to some other values depending on a calculation result.
 - The Carry flag is also used in shifts and rotations to store the highest bit (in left shift or rotation) or lowest bit (in right shift or rotation).